Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 One thing changed recently that catches agencies out.
 Google retired FAQ rich results in the middle of 2026, so building a page around FAQ schema for search features is now pointless.
 We still write the FAQ in plain visible text, because that is what people and AI models actually read.
 We just do not pretend the markup earns you anything in the results any more.

-There is a warning attached too.
+There is a warning attached to this too.
 Google’s June 2026 spam update specifically goes after brands and agencies trying to buy or game their way into AI answers.
 So anyone offering you paid citations or a clever shortcut is selling you a future penalty.
 The only route that lasts is the earned one.

 Where B2B brands actually go missing